tsaomao/BankOCRKataWithPythonAndNose/README.md

 # Status

-This kata is currently in progress, on use case step/user story 1.
+This kata is currently in progress, on use case step/user story 2.

+Some classes/definitions remain incomplete, but nosetests are always up to date and running flawlessly on each git commit.

 ## To do:
 ### Step 1: